A lot has changed at The Forever Friends Appeal since it started in 1999. This is a brief look at the history so far.

-In July 2007 The Forever Friends Appeal launched the NICU ‘space to grow’ Campaign to the public in a blaze of publicity to raise initially approximately £3 million for a new Neonatal Intensive Care Unit for premature babies.
+In late 2007, The Forever Friends Appeal launched the NICU ‘space to grow’ Campaign to the public in a blaze of publicity to raise initially approximately £3 million for a new Neonatal Intensive Care Unit for premature babies.
 After the first 6 months of planning the concept behind this new unit it was clear that this amount was not sufficient for the ambitious plans that everyone had for the unit.
 Therefore the RUH committed to a funding £3 million into the unit.
 Read more about the NICU ‘space to grow’ Campaign here.

 Whilst working on major campaigns the Appeal also continues to support and raise funds for all other areas of the RUH.